Culpable/propva-root/documents/logo-customization-index.md

 ### Adjusting Logo Sizes in Logo Timeline

-The Logo Timeline component displays the Mine Seek logo in the center with animated rows of integration logos.
-To adjust the size of the central Mine Seek logo:
+The Logo Timeline component displays the PropVA logo in the center with animated rows of integration logos.
+To adjust the size of the central PropVA logo:

 1. Locate the `<Mark />` component usage in `src/components/logo-timeline.jsx` (around line 42-48)
 2. Modify the `className` prop to adjust the height: